cyclus/cyclus.github.com/source/module/decay.rst

 ﻿.. summary Documentation for the Cyclus Decay Method

-*NOTE:* This wiki page is currently a work in progress.

 Radioactive Decay in Cyclus
 ===========================

+.. note:: This wiki page is currently a work in progress.

+.. warning:: Decay in *Cyclus* is experimental.

 Radioactive decay of a group of isotopes over time can be described by the following first order differential equation: